foucar/CASS/README.md

     http://www.mpi-hd.mpg.de/personalhomes/gitasg/Downloads/cass.latest.tar.gz

-Older versions of CASS are also available for download from the same location:
+Older versions of CASS are also available for download from:

     http://www.mpi-hd.mpg.de/personalhomes/gitasg/Downloads/

-Note that version without numeric version name were created when CASS was still developed in svn and are therefore outdated and only availabe for historic reasons.
+Note that versions without a numeric version name were created when CASS was still developed in svn and are therefore outdated.
+They area only availabe for historic reasons.

 ### Retrieving the version controlled source code (git) {#get_git}
 CASS is being developed using the distributed version control system 'git'.